Shaykhouna/link-shortener-website/README.md

 This is a simple web-based URL shortener built with JavaScript (VITE + REACT) and the **TinyURL API**.
 It allows users to input a long URL and returns a shortened version using TinyURL's API.

+This is a live demo of this project: [click here](https://link-shortener-website-indol.vercel.app/)

 ---

 ## 🚀 Features